SublimeText/Origami/README.md

 * `BEFORE` means top (or left) separator
 * `AFTER` means bottom (or right) separator

-> **NOTE**: Windows and Linux use `ctrl` instead of `command`.

-> **NOTE 2**: The keyboard shortcuts for zooming and editing pane sizes are not enabled by default due to a conflict with built-in ST features.
-Open the `Preferences: Origami Key Bindings` from the Command Palette to enable or edit them.

 Automation
 ----------

 You can have Origami automatically zoom the active pane by setting `auto_zoom_on_focus` in your Origami user preferences.
 Set it to `true` for the default zoom, or set it to a user-definable fraction of the screen, such as `0.75`.

 Origami can also automatically close a pane for you once you've closed the last file in it.
 Just set `auto_close_empty_panes` to true in the Origami preferences.